 - The Assessor's office determines assessed value, S.E.V., and taxable value of property for tax abatements.

-- Homestead Exemption Affadavit forms may be filed in the Assessor's Office.
+- Principal Residence or PRE Exemption Affadavit forms may be filed in the Assessor's Office.
 The exemption is offered by the State of Michigan on owner-occupied properties.

 - The Industrial Facilities Tax Exemption was designed to stimulate growth in industry through tax incentives.
 It was established in 1974 by the State of Michigan.